50 years of family values

-COLLINSON plc (the Company) SUPPLEMENTARY TERMS AND CONDITIONS OF SALE (UK) 2006
+E Collinson & Co Ltd (the Company) SUPPLEMENTARY TERMS AND CONDITIONS OF SALE (UK) 2006

-APPLICABLE TO DEALERS AND FEED COMPANIES
+APPLICABLE TO DEALERS AND MATERIAL COMPANIES

 2.3.
-Dealer / Feed Company will, in purchasing the Products, be bound by Collinson Terms and Conditions as from time to time in force and any modification thereto either generally or in respect of any particular purchase.
+Dealer / Material Company will, in purchasing the Products, be bound by Collinson Terms and Conditions as from time to time in force and any modification thereto either generally or in respect of any particular purchase.

 2.7.
-Unless otherwise stated all Prices quoted in respect of the Products to be supplied are exclusive of Value Added Tax (which will be charged at the appropriate rate) freight, insurance, sales or value added taxes and excise, import and export duties, which shall where appropriate be payable by Dealer / Feed Company in addition, and all Prices relate to delivery of the Products in the United Kingdom.
+Unless otherwise stated all Prices quoted in respect of the Products to be supplied are exclusive of Value Added Tax (which will be charged at the appropriate rate) freight, insurance, sales or value added taxes and excise, import and export duties, which shall where appropriate be payable by Dealer / Material Company in addition, and all Prices relate to delivery of the Products in the United Kingdom.

 2.8.
 Nothing in these terms shall constitute or be deemed to constitute a partnership between the parties hereto, or constitute or be deemed to constitute either party an agent for the other, and neither party shall have authority or power to bind the other or to contract in the name of or create a liability against the other in any way or for any purpose.